hrshtv/CTreeOT/README.md

 # Conditional Tree Matching for Inference-Time Adaptation of Tree Prediction Models

-Official code for our paper: ['Conditional Tree Matching for Inference-Time Adaptation of Tree Prediction Models'](https://proceedings.mlr.press/v202/varma23a.html); to be presented at [ICML 2023](https://icml.cc/).
+Official code for our paper: ['Conditional Tree Matching for Inference-Time Adaptation of Tree Prediction Models'](https://proceedings.mlr.press/v202/varma23a.html) presented at [ICML 2023](https://icml.cc/).

-*`Code will be uploaded soon`*

 ## Overall Approach and Alignment Algorithm